-Before making these checks, make sure you have followed the correct starting procedure given in "How to start the engine" on page 216 in Section 3 and that you have sufficient fuel.
-Also, check whether the other keys will start the engine.
+Before making these checks, make sure you have followed the correct starting procedure given in "How to start the engine" on page 226 in Section 3 and that you have sufficient fuel.
+If your vehicle is equipped with the engine immobilizer system, also check whether the other keys will start the engine.
 If they work, your key may be broken.
 Have the key checked at your Toyota dealer.
 If none of your keys work, there may be a malfunction in the immobilizer system.
 Call your Toyota dealer.
-(See "Keys" on page 10 in Section 1-2.)
+(See "Keys (with engine immobilizer system)" on page 10 in Section 1-2.)